Cebu: Demographics

 The Basílica Minore del Santo Niño in Cebu, the first church built in the Philippines.
 Named by the Holy See as the "Mother and Head... of all Churches of the Philippine Islands".

-The population of Cebu province, according to the 2020 Philippine census, was 3,325,385 with a density of 670 PD/km2.
+The population of Cebu province, according to the 2024 census, was 3,400,522 with a density of 670 PD/km2.
 When the independent cities – Cebu City (964,169), Lapu-Lapu (497,604), and Mandaue (364,116) – are included for geographical purposes, the total population is 5,151,274 people, with a population density of 964 inhabitants per square kilometre (2,498/sq mi).

 The population of the Central Visayas is predominantly young with about 37 percent of its population below 10 years old.
 This is very evident in the very broad base of the population pyramid in the region which has prevailed since 1970 but at a declining rate.
 A decline of 2.29 percentage points in the proportion of the household population below 15 years old was noted from 1980 to 1995.
 Conversely, an increase of 3.06 percentage points was observed in the 15–64 age group during the same period.
 The population of the region is evenly distributed between males and females.
 However, the male population in the region has been increasing at a faster rate compared to the female population.

 In 2010, the median age of the population of the province was 23.0 years, which means that half of the population was younger than 23.0 years.
 This is higher than the median age of 20.8 years that was recorded in 2000.

 Languages

-The Cebuano language is spoken in Cebu, which is also spoken in the rest of Central Visayas and most parts of Eastern Visayas, as well as most provinces of Mindanao.
+The Tagalog language has experienced a significant dilution in Metro Cebu, where the primary language spoken by most of the inhabitants is an urban variant of the Cebuano language.
+In the rest of Cebu Province, the population mainly consists of native bilingual speakers of Cebuano and Tagalog.
+Cebuano is also spoken in the other parts of Central Visayas and most parts of Eastern Visayas, as well as most provinces of Mindanao.

 In the Camotes Islands, especially in Poro, people there speak their own Visayan language called Porohanon, which has Masbateño and Waray-Waray influences.
 Some of the residents in Bantayan islands also speak Bantayanon, a Visayan language related to Waray-Waray.

 Chinese Filipinos also speak Philippine Hokkien privately amongst fellow speakers in Cebu, while Mandarin (Standard Chinese) is also taught in Chinese class of Chinese Filipino schools.